-Smarter, more open cities
+Smarter, more open and climate-friendly cities

 The project portfolio of the Six City Strategy echoes the strategic goals of the individual cities, for example in terms of carbon neutrality.